SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 #### 1.2 Usage

-The following sections describe how to make use of the CloudFoundry configuration provider.
+The following sections describe how to make use of the Cloud Foundry configuration provider.

 Its recommended that you have a good understanding of how the .NET [Configuration services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use this provider.
 A basic understanding of the `ConfigurationBuilder` and how to add additional providers to the builder is necessary.

-In order to use the Steeltoe CloudFoundry provider you need to do the following:
+In order to use the Steeltoe Cloud Foundry provider you need to do the following:

  * Add NuGet package reference to your project.
  * Add the provider to the Configuration builder.
- * Configure CloudFoundry Options classes by binding configuration data to the classes.
+ * Configure Cloud Foundry options classes by binding configuration data to the classes.
- * Inject and use the CloudFoundry Options to access Cloud Foundry configuration data.
+ * Inject and use the Cloud Foundry Options to access Cloud Foundry configuration data.

 ##### 1.2.1 Add NuGet Reference
-To make use of the provider, you need to add a reference to the Steeltoe CloudFoundry NuGet.
+To make use of the provider, you need to add a reference to the Steeltoe Cloud Foundry NuGet.

 The provider is found in the `Steeltoe.Extensions.Configuration.CloudFoundry` package.